ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 #include <Terminal/Terminal.h>
 #include <Terminal/PtyProcess.h>

-// This example demonstrates a virtual terminal with external.
+// This example demonstrates a virtual terminal with external sixel image  viewer.
-// sixel image  viewer.
+// Two sixel images are provided with this example:
+// 1) scientia.sixel
+// 2) van-gogh.sixel
+// These sixels can be found in the upp-components/CtrlLib/Images directory.
+// You can use cat command to view them.

 using namespace Upp;